smoeding/puppet-sendmail/README.md

 ##### `smart_host`

 Servers that are behind a firewall may not be able to deliver mail directly to the outside world.
 In this case the host may need to forward the mail to the gateway machine defined by this parameter.
 All nonlocal mail is forwarded to this gateway.
-Default value: undef.
+Default value: `undef`

 ##### `log_level`

 The loglevel for the sendmail process.
 Valid options: a numeric value.
-Default value: undef.
+Default value: `undef`

 ##### `dont_probe_interfaces`

 Sendmail normally probes all network interfaces to get all hostnames that the server may have.
 These hostnames are then considered local.
 This option can be used to prevent the reverse lookup of the network addresses.
 If this option is set to `localhost` then all network interfaces except for the loopback interface is probed.
 Valid options: the strings `true`, `false` or `localhost`.
-Default value: undef.
+Default value: `undef`

 ##### `enable_ipv4_daemon`

 Should the host accept mail on all IPv4 network adresses.
 Valid options: `true` or `false`.
-Default value: `true`.
+Default value: `true`

 ##### `enable_ipv6_daemon`

 Should the host accept mail on all IPv6 network adresses.
 Valid options: `true` or `false`.
-Default value: `true`.
+Default value: `true`

 ##### `enable_aliases`

 Automaticall manage the aliases file.
 This parameter only manages the file and not the content.
 Valid options: `true` or `false`.
-Default value: `true`.
+Default value: `true`

 ##### `aliases`